 This is very similar to a brisket - lots of connective tissue.
 So, in theory, you should be able to cook both cuts of meat in a similar fashion.

 I started with a 3-pound chuck steak with a small bone section running through it.
-To start, I coated it with a healthy layer of salt and pepper.
+To start, I coated it with a healthy layer of kosher salt and black pepper.
 I didn't add any more spices to the rub because my friend raises really high-quality grass-fed beef.
 So, I wanted to be able to taste the flavor of the beef itself.

 After letting the roast come to room temperature for an hour, I placed it on a 275-degree smoker.
 I have a Traeger at home, which is nice and easy to use.
 You just set it and forget it!
 I used applewood because it's nice and mild with a subtly sweet and fruity flavor.

-I set the instant read meat thermometer and went back inside to watch some football.
+I set the instant-read meat thermometer and went back inside to watch some football.
 Ahem, I mean clean my house.
-Of course I was doing something really productive that day!
+Of course, I was doing something really productive that day!

-When the temperature hit 150 degrees F (about 5 hours later), I brought the chuck roast inside.
+When the internal temperature hit 150 degrees F (about 5 hours later), I brought the smoked chuck roast inside.
 I wanted to steam it to finish cooking it with lots of moisture, so I placed it on an oven-safe rack over a 13x9 casserole dish.

 I filled the dish with a can of beer (because beer makes everything better) and tightly covered it with aluminum foil.
 Into a 275 degree F oven it went to finish cooking.

-After another 6 hours of low-and-slow cooking (and more productive active waiting on my aprt, I'm sure), the chuck roll was finally tender.
+After another 6 hours of low-and-slow cooking (and more productive active waiting on my part, I'm sure), the chuck roll was finally tender.
 I let it cool completely in the refrigerator and saved the braising liquid for later.

 The next day, I sliced it very thinly on the meat slicer.
 I'm one of those crazy people who has lots of extra appliances, so I totally have a meat slicer at home.
 If you don't have one, you can totally slice it by hand.